Business and Computer Technologies

 Artificial Intelligence (AI) Fundamentals

-This course introduces students to ChatGPT and other generative artificial intelligence (AI) tools.
-Students will learn topics such as what generative AI is and how to use it, the differences between different AI programs such as OpenAI’s ChatGPT and Google’s Bard, how to use different AI tools, security and regulatory concerns, practical uses for AI, and the future of AI.
+This course introduces students to chatbots, virtual assistants, and text-to-image models along with other generative artificial intelligence (AI) tools.
+Students will learn topics such as what generative AI is and how to use it, the differences between AI programs such as OpenAI’s ChatGPT and Google’s Bard, how to use different AI tools, security and regulatory concerns, practical uses for AI, and the future of AI.
 In addition, students will learn how to incorporate and use AI tools in the workplace.
-This course is instructor-led and delivered on campus.
+Practical examples will demystify the complex generative AI space to give students a platform to assist them with day-to-day tasks.
+This course will be instructor-led and delivered on campus.
 Prepayment of tuition is required.

 Certified Guest Service Professional